lustre-labs/lustre/pages/guide/01-quickstart.md

 - A `Model` is rendered to HTML using a `view` function.

-- That view may produce a `Msg` in response to user interaction.
+- That view may produce a `Message` in response to user interaction.

-- That `Msg` is passed to an `update` function that returns a new `Model`.
+- That `Message` is passed to an `update` function that returns a new `Model`.

 - ... and the cycle continues!